zsparal/api-documentation/source/index.rst

 For more advanced users, we have made Mollie API packages available for the most popular programming languages and frameworks.
 These include `PHP <https://github.com/mollie/mollie-api-php>`_, `Ruby <https://github.com/mollie/mollie-api-ruby>`_, `Node.js <https://github.com/mollie/mollie-api-node>`_, and `Python <https://github.com/mollie/mollie-api-python>`_.
-Please refer to our `package list <https://www.mollie.com/developers/packages>`_ for more packages and plugins.
+Refer to our `package list <https://www.mollie.com/developers/packages>`_ for more packages and plugins.

-If you have any questions about integrating our API, please `contact us <https://www.mollie.com/contact>`_.
+If you have any questions about integrating our API, `contact us <https://www.mollie.com/contact>`_.
 We are happy to help!

 API guides